Relax into a New Dialect

 An inauthentic dialect can distract your audience from an otherwise strong performance.

-Our Dialect Training classes, available both in-person and online, help you ground yourself in a new dialect so that both you and your audience can relax into your character.
+Our ONLINE Dialect Training classes, help you ground yourself in a new dialect so that both you and your audience can relax into your character.
 Resident dialect teacher Page Clements uses a phonetic approach to strengthen the ear.
 Actors will have an understanding of how to use the International Phonetic Alphabet (IPA) and other tools to learn any dialect.
-Past classes include British, Irish, Scottish, and American Southern.
+Classes offered include British RP, London (Estuary & Cockney), Irish, Scottish, and American Southern.

 Dialect Training is for you if you...